Vocademy

 Dalibard beats Franklin to the punch

-In May of 1752 Thomas-Francois Dalibard, a French scientific writer, editor and translator—who had been in communication with Franklin—performed Franklin's experiment.
-He used a 40-foot-tall (12 neters) metal rod attached to a stone building on a high hill.
+Thomas-François Dalibard was a French scientific writer, editor, and translator who had translated some of Franklin's letters into French.
+He was the first to use the word “pressure” (French pression) to describe electricity with a greater or lesser abundance.
+In May of 1752, Dalibard performed Franklin’s proposed experiment using a 40-foot-tall metal rod attached to a stone building on a high hill.
 He successfully extracted electricity from a cloud and stored it in a Leyden jar.
-Two months later, unaware of Dalibard's success, Franklin also extracted electricity from a cloud with his famous kite experiment.
-The electricity from the clouds turned out to be vitreous.
-Therefore, vitreous electricity was the greater abundance and resinous the lesser abundance.
-From then on vitreous electricity was called positive and resinous electricity was called negative.
+Two months later, unaware that Dalibard had scooped him, Franklin also extracted electricity from a cloud with his famous kite experiment.

 Franklin and his kite